umgbhalla/halo-cli/README.md

 ## What is this?

-Note: If you're looking a hosted, plug-n-play version of HALO, please sign up for [inference.net](https://inference.net).
+Note: If you're looking for a hosted, plug-and-play version of HALO, please sign up for [inference.net](https://inference.net).

 HALO (Hierarchical Agent Loop Optimization) is a methodology for building recursively self-improving agent harnesses using [RLMs](https://github.com/alexzhang13/rlm).
 This repository contains: